wizardkeven/Guokai-MPC-Project/MPC-Project-Q&A&Reflection.md

 * epsi`t+1` = (psi`t` - psi`{des}t`) - v`t`/Lf * delta`t`*dt

 Here I followed the tips and substituted the *+* with *-* in **psi** and **epsi** update equations.

-## 2. Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
-Additionally the student details the previous values tried.
+### Prediction and Update

+## 2. Timestep Length and Elapsed Duration (N & dt)

-## 3. Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
-Additionally the student details the previous values tried.
+### Reasoning behind the chosen N and dt values
+### the previous values tried.

+## 3. Polynomial Fitting and MPC Preprocessing

+## 4. Model Predictive Control with Latency
-## 4. The student implements Model Predictive Control that handles a 100 millisecond latency.
+The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.